munificent/craftinginterpreters/book/evaluating-expressions.md

 </aside>

 So how do we want to implement Lox values?
-Aside from the basic "pass around and store in variables", we need to do a few things with one:
+Aside from the basic "pass around and store in variables", we need to do a few things with a given value:

 *   **Determine its type.** Since Lox is dynamically typed, we need to be able to check the type of a value at runtime to make sure you don't do things